-According to Bridge and Bullen, contrary to Western European paranoia, Russia's aim was instead to 'maintain the status quo.2230 Muhammad Ali's attack on his nominal sovereign was seen as 'part of the revolutionary upsurge which had already disturbed Europe.2231 In addition, the Tsar had received a recommendation from a committee that 'it was in Russia's interest to support Turkey until such time as her collapse could be fully exploited by Russia.232 The final reason for Russian support of the Ottoman Empire was that Muhammad Ali represented a modernising 'reforming' leader, and thus the Tsar and his policymakers feared that if he gained full control of the Ottoman Empire, he would lead it on a course of reform and renewal.233 Ali's success caused Russia to reconsider their policy of non-intervention in the Ottoman Empire, which would result in the treaty of Hünkâr İskelesi.234 The treaty represented a Russian attempt to save the Ottoman Empire and win some advantages for itself, and not a Russian attempt to completely subsume the Ottoman Empire as many in Britain and France feared.
+According to Bridge and Bullen, contrary to Western European paranoia, Russia's aim was instead to 'maintain the status quo.
+2230 Muhammad Ali's attack on his nominal sovereign was seen as 'part of the revolutionary upsurge which had already disturbed Europe.
+231 In addition, the Tsar had received a recommendation from a committee that 'it was in Russia's interest to support Turkey until such time as her collapse could be fully exploited by Russia.
+232 The final reason for Russian support of the Ottoman Empire was that Muhammad Ali represented a modernising 'reforming' leader, and thus the Tsar and his policymakers feared that if he gained full control of the Ottoman Empire, he would lead it on a course of reform and renewal.
+233 Ali's success caused Russia to reconsider their policy of non-intervention in the Ottoman Empire, which would result in the treaty of Hünkâr İskelesi.
+234 The treaty represented a Russian attempt to save the Ottoman Empire and win some advantages for itself, and not a Russian attempt to completely subsume the Ottoman Empire as many in Britain and France feared.
 The Russian government was not ready for such an adventure, especially when it would have faced opposition from all the other European powers.
-Russia described Russian policy towards the Ottoman Empire as 'pursuit of a protectorate,'235 which it seemed the treaty of Hünkâr İskelesi was a successful step on the road towards.
+Russia however, had succeeded in another of their aims with the treaty of Hünkâr İskelesi.
+Rendall described Russian policy towards the Ottoman Empire as 'pursuit of a protectorate,'235 which it seemed the treaty of Hünkâr İskelesi was a successful step on the road towards.